rjhilgefort/.chunkwm/README.md

 ./bootstrap
 ```

-## Usage API
+## Usage API / Layout Diagram

-Here's a list of all the bindings, followed by a keyboard diagram that links back up to this table.
+Here's a list of all the bindings, followed by a keyboard diagram that represents that prefix.
+The letters link to the corresponding table.

 ### Prefix: `alt`